 Now let’s see what happens when we run the model.
 I’ll start

-Figure ?? shows the initial configuration (left), the state of the simulation after 2 steps (middle) and after 10 steps (right).
+Figure ?? shows the initial configuration (left), the state of the simulation after 2 steps (middle), and the state after 10 steps (right).

-For each configuration, we can compute the degree of segregation, which is the fraction of neighbors who are the same color, averaged across cells:
+As the simulation runs, we can compute the degree of segregation, which is the average, across agents, of the fraction of neighbors who are the same color as the agent:

-In Figure ??, the degree average fraction of similar neighbors is 55% in the initial configuration, 71% after two steps, and 80% after 10 steps!
+In Figure ??, the average fraction of similar neighbors is 50% in the initial configuration, 65% after two steps, and 76% after 10 steps!

 Remember that when